 EECBG Program Awards & Selections

-DOE recently launched a specific website for EECBG Program Eligible Tribes.
-This contains information about application steps and tailored technical assistance.
-For more information see our EECBG Comprehensive Guide for Indian Tribes.
+- Tribe-Specific EECBG Program Website.
+This site contains application information and tailored technical assistance.
+Take a look here: EECBG Comprehensive Guide for Indian Tribes.

 EECBG Program Technical Assistance Hub